Start of construction: 2014

 Electronical and mechanical workshops: 330 m2

-In spring 2017 the process engineering chairs of RWTH Aachen will move to their new home, the Center for Next Generation Processes and Products (NGP˛).
+In spring 2017 the process engineering chairs of RWTH Aachen have moved to their new home, the Center for Next Generation Processes and Products (NGP˛).
 This research building is funded by the German federal and state government and is currently under construction at the RWTH research campus "Melaten".

 NGP˛ consolidates the chairs of the "Aachener Verfahrenstechnik" (AVT) which have been spread over five different locations in Aachen up to now.
 The new building is situated in proximity to our most important academic partners from chemistry, biology and biotechnology.
 This multi-disciplinary environment will enhance academic exchange and cooperation, with external partners as well as between AVT chairs.